10:00 a.m. Sunday Holy Eucharist, Rite II, with the choir or folk group held in the sanctuary.

 10 a.m.
 Special Sunday Children’s Service geared towards children and families.

 7 p.m.
 Taizé Service on Third Thursday, bimonthly.
 The 2018 dates are January 18, March 15, May 17, September 20 and November 15.
 This is a contemplative service of brief Scripture readings, prayers, chants, and periods of silence.

 Evening Prayer, Mondays, Wednesdays and Thursdays at 5:30 p.m. in the chapel.
-This is a twenty minute service of prayer, scripture reading, and quiet contemplation in the Chapel.
+This is a twenty minute service of prayer, scripture reading, and quiet contemplation.

 Holy Week Services

-8 a.m. and 10 a.m. – Liturgy of the palms and reading of the Passion Gospel with special music.
+10 a.m.
+Liturgy of the palms and reading of the Passion Gospel with special music.
 Weather permitting we begin in The Memorial Courtyard.

-8 a.m. and 10 a.m. – Joyous celebration of our Lord’s resurrection; Handel’s Hallelujah Chorus; Easter Egg Hunt for the children after the 10 a.m.
+10 a.m.
+Joyous celebration of our Lord’s resurrection; Flowering of the Cross; Handel’s Hallelujah Chorus; Easter Egg Hunt for the children after the 10 a.m. service.

 Watch the website for dates and times.

-To celebrate the Feast Day of St. Francis on October 4th and to give thanks for all of God’s creation, we offer a service in the courtyard.
-Bring furred, feathered, four-legged and stuffed animal friends to receive a blessing.
+To celebrate the Feast Day of St. Francis on October 4th and to give thanks for all of God’s creation, we offer a Sunday service where everyone is invited to bring a furred, feathered, four-legged and stuffed animal friends to receive a blessing.